osism/release/docs/check-drift-kolla.md

    versions template and the producer's SBOM map.
 4. **deployed** — the service has ansible inventory groups to deploy into.

-The eight plugins run in that order, and the report renders them the same way.
+The plugins run in that order, and the report renders them the same way.
 Each opens with the stage it guards.
 Each is independent and can be run alone with `--plugin <name>`; every finding can be suppressed with an allowlist entry (see "Allowlist").
 Service names are compared as **key spaces**, normalising